Lexington County Emergency Medical Services (EMS)

 Lexington County EMS was first organized in 1974 with 16 employees working 24-hour shifts on a total of four ambulances.

-Today the service employs over 100 full and part-time employees working 12-hour shifts on up to fourteen ambulances, answering over 30,000 calls per year.
-The staff includes the EMS Coordinator, Assistant Chief, Training Officer, four a.m. and four p.m.
-Shift Supervisors covering two regions, a Logistics Officer, Administrative Assistant and Billing Clerk.
-The ambulances are staffed with Senior Paramedics, Paramedics, EMT-Intermediates or Emergency Medical Technicians.
+Today the service employs over 150 full and part-time employees working 12-hour shifts on up to eighteen ambulances, answering nearly 50,000 calls per year.
+Administrative and Operational staff includes the EMS Coordinator, two Deputy Chiefs, two Assistant Chiefs, eight Shift Supervisors and eight Lieutenant Paramedics, an Administrative Assistant, two Billing Clerks and a Logistics Coordinator.
+The ambulances are staffed with Paramedics and Emergency Medical Technicians.

-Up to 11 ambulances are available throughout a 24-hour day, with up to 3 additional 12-hour peak-time units available during the busiest times of the day.
-In addition, personnel in Quick Response Vehicles (QRV's), Fire Service rescue vehicles, and a firefighter/medic unit provide advanced level care, first response and Automated External Defibrillator capability when ambulances are far from the scene.
-Units are dispatched to over 30,000 responses annually by a 911 computer-aided-dispatch center using Automatic Vehicle Locators and staffed by Emergency Medical Dispatchers trained in the use of Priority Dispatch Software.
+Up to eighteen ambulances are available throughout the day, including staggered shift 12-hour peak-time units available during the busiest times of the day.
+In addition, Command Staff in Quick Response Vehicles (QRV's), and Fire Service rescue vehicles provide first response and Automated External Defibrillator (AED) capability when ambulances are far from the scene.
+Units are dispatched to nearly 50,000 responses annually by a 911 computer-aided-dispatch center using Automatic Vehicle Locators and staffed by Emergency Medical Dispatchers trained in the use of Priority Dispatch Software.

 (Click the play button to start the slide show)